DyfanJones/Blog/content/post/2019-09-13-athena-and-r-there-is-another-way.md

 > **s3.location** s3 bucket to store Athena table, must be set as a s3 uri for example ("s3://mybucket/data/")

-> **file.type:** What file type to store data.frame on s3, RAthena currently supports ["csv", "tsv", "parquet"]. **Note:** *file.type "parquet" is supported by R package [`arrow`](https://github.com/apache/arrow/tree/master/r) and will need to be installed seperately if you wish to upload data.frames in "parquet" format.*
+> **file.type:** What file type to store data.frame on s3, RAthena currently supports ["csv", "tsv", "parquet"]. **Note:** *file.type "parquet" is supported by R package [`arrow`](https://github.com/apache/arrow/tree/master/r) and will need to be installed separately if you wish to upload data.frames in "parquet" format.*

 > **...:** Other arguments used by individual methods.